Winnebago County Court Records

 Are Court Records Public in Winnebago County?

 Wisconsin law establishes a strong presumption of public access to court records.
 Under the Wisconsin Public Records Law (Wis.
-Stat. §§ 19.31–19.39), government agencies — including courts — must respond to records requests, and failure to do so may result in penalties.
+Stat.
+19.31–19.39), government agencies — including courts — must respond to records requests, and failure to do so can result in penalties.
 Most court files in Winnebago County are open for public inspection at the Clerk of Courts Office during business hours, and much of the docket information is available through WCCA online.

-However, certain categories of records are confidential by statute or court order.
+That said, certain categories of records are confidential by statute or court order.
 Restricted records include:

-• Sealed case types: Adoptions, juvenile delinquency proceedings, terminations of parental rights, mental health commitments, and certain guardianship records
+- Sealed case types: Adoptions, juvenile delinquency proceedings, terminations of parental rights, mental health commitments, and certain guardianship records

-• Sealed documents within open cases: Financial disclosure statements in divorce proceedings, for instance, may be restricted even though the divorce case itself is public
+- Sealed documents within open cases: Financial disclosure statements in divorce proceedings, for instance, may be restricted even though the divorce case itself is public

-• Court-ordered sealing or redaction: Any record a judge has ordered sealed or redacted
+- Court-ordered sealing or redaction: Any record a judge has ordered sealed or redacted

-• Social Security numbers
+- Social Security numbers

-• Tax identification and employer identification numbers
+- Tax identification and employer identification numbers

-• Financial account numbers (bank and credit card)
+- Financial account numbers (bank and credit card)

-• Driver’s license numbers
+- Driver's license numbers

-• Passport numbers
+- Passport numbers

 The Wisconsin Court System provides a detailed summary of confidential record categories in its What Information Does the Court Treat as Confidential? guide.

-Even when a case file is no longer visible on WCCA (which has display period limitations), the physical file may still be available for in-person review at the Clerk of Courts Office for as long as the court retains it under applicable retention schedules.
+Even when a case file is no longer visible on WCCA — which has display period limitations — the physical file may still be available for in-person review at the Clerk of Courts Office for as long as the court retains it under applicable retention schedules.

 Winnebago County Criminal Court Records